Aliases for CCT4 Gene

 GeneCards Summary for CCT4 Gene

-CCT4 (Chaperonin Containing TCP1, Subunit 4 (Delta)) is a Protein Coding gene.
-Among its related pathways are Organelle biogenesis and maintenance and Transport to the Golgi and subsequent modification.
+CCT4 (Chaperonin Containing TCP1 Subunit 4) is a Protein Coding gene.
+Among its related pathways are Transport to the Golgi and subsequent modification and Chaperonin-mediated protein folding.
 GO annotations related to this gene include poly(A) RNA binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for CCT4 Gene